vltabacaru/testing/sqldev-cicd-liquibase/introduction/intro-cicd.md

 ## Introduction

 Before we can start capturing any changes, we need an Oracle Database and a development environment to work on.
 The fastest way to get an Oracle Database up and running is to provision an Oracle Autonomous Database on Oracle Cloud Infrastructure.
-In the same way, the easiest way to put your hands on a sandbox with the required tools is to provision a Compute Node using Oracle Cloud Developer Image.
+In the same way, the easiest way to put your hands on a sandbox with all the development tools necessary for this project, is to provision a Compute Instance using Oracle Cloud Developer Image.

 Estimated Lab Time: 60 minutes